Election takeaways: No sweep for the Republicans after all | Politics

 Much of it may not matter.
 Biden, after all, has a veto pen.

-___ MOST EXPENSIVE MIDTERMS The 2022 elections are on track to cost $16.7 billion at the state and federal level, making them the most expensive midterms ever, according to the nonpartisan OpenSecrets.
+MOST EXPENSIVE MIDTERMS The 2022 elections are on track to cost USD 16.7 billion at the state and federal level, making them the most expensive midterms ever, according to the nonpartisan OpenSecrets.

 For perspective: The contests will nearly double the cost of the 2010 midterm elections, more than double the 2014 midterms and are on pace to roughly equal the 2022 gross domestic product of Mongolia.

-At least $1.1 billion given at the federal level so far this election season has come from a small coterie of donors, many of whom have favoured conservative causes.
+At least USD 1.1 billion given at the federal level so far this election season has come from a small coterie of donors, many of whom have favoured conservative causes.

-“When you look at the top 25 individual donors, conservative donors heavily outweigh liberal donors by $200 million,” said Brendan Glavin, a senior data analyst for OpenSecrets.
+“When you look at the top 25 individual donors, conservative donors heavily outweigh liberal donors by USD 200 million,” said Brendan Glavin, a senior data analyst for OpenSecrets.
 “There's a big skew.”
-Tech billionaire Peter Thiel ($32.6 million), shipping goods magnate Richard Uihlein ($80.7 million), hedge fund manager Ken Griffin (68.5 million) and Timothy Mellon, an heir to to a Gilded Age Fortune who gave $40 million, are among the top conservative donors.
+Tech billionaire Peter Thiel (USD 32.6 million), shipping goods magnate Richard Uihlein (USD 80.7 million), hedge fund manager Ken Griffin (USD 68.5 million) and Timothy Mellon, an heir to a Gilded Age Fortune who gave USD 40 million, are among the top conservative donors.

-On the liberal side, hedge fund founder George Soros gave the most ($128 million), though much of it has yet to be spent.
-Sam Bankman Fried, a liberal 30-year-old cryptocurrency billionaire, gave $39.8 million.
+On the liberal side, hedge fund founder George Soros gave the most (USD 128 million), though much of it has yet to be spent.
+Sam Bankman Fried, a liberal 30-year-old cryptocurrency billionaire, gave USD 39.8 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)